CarmeTeam/Carme-Docu/README.md

 #### **Installation** Documentation
-- How to install Carme ( release date: April 2024 )
+- How to install Carme ( release date: June 2024 )

 ## Who is behind Carme?